All You Need to Know About Using a Toilet on a White Water Rafting Trip

 How will the groover be used on our rafting and fishing trips?

-When out on the river, we try to make going to the bathroom as easy as possible for everyone.
-This is your trip and we want to make sure you’re able to relax at the end of a long day rafting.
+When out on the river, we try to make going to the bathroom as easy and comfortable as possible for everyone.
+This is your trip and we want to make sure you’re able to relax at the end of a full day rafting.

 To ensure this, we have a protocol for using the groover that goes as follows:

-- • The first thing your guides do upon arriving at camp at the end of the day is set up the groover.
+- • The first thing your guides do upon arriving at camp is set up the groover.
 The groover is always set up in a private space (often with a beautiful view) that will give you peace and quiet.

 - • We will also set up other facilities to add comfort to the experience.
-This includes somewhere to wash your hands, toilet paper, hand disinfectant, etc.
+This includes a hand wash station to wash your hands, toilet paper, hand disinfectant, trash can etc.

 - • An important part of the system includes the bathroom key.
 This key is not a literal key, but an object you will take with you to the bathroom to signify the facilities are occupied.
 This is often located around the hand washing station.

-- • Once you arrive at the groover, you will notice there is also a yellow bucket.
-This bucket is for going #1 only.
-No TP or anything other than pee should ever go in this bucket!
+- • Once you arrive at the groover, you will notice there are actually 2 groovers.
+The Hot Pink one is for going #1 only.
+No TP or anything other than pee should ever go in the hot pink groover!
+Solid waste and toilet paper go in the other groover.
+There will also be a trash can there for any feminine hygiene products and baby wipes if you brought some of those.

 - • In the morning before heading out for the day, there will be a last call before securing the groover for that day’s adventure.